jtsage/jtsage-datebox/README.md

 DateBox Features
 ----------------

+* Two display modes, Android style datepicker and a Calendar style.

-* Auto-parses text entered into form element on open [any valid date string in your browsers locale, uses javascript:Date()]
+* Auto-parses text entered into form element on open.
+	*(any valid date string in your browsers locale, uses javascript:Date())*

+* Attempts to position itself centered over the input, however, for small screens, it will open a dialog window instead.

+* Click outside the widget to close.

+* Auto-bind's to data-type='datebox', options are configurable via data-options.

+* Configurable date format output.

+* Configurable Month and Day names for localization.

-* Input items on DateBox are directly editable, allowing for quick date change.
+* Android Mode: Input items on DateBox are directly editable, allowing for quick date change.

-* Auto-corrects out of bounds (calendar invalid) dates into the closest real date *(e.g. Feb 31st becomes March 2nd or 3rd depending on the year)*
+* Android Mode: Auto-corrects out of bounds (calendar invalid) dates into the closest real date *(e.g. Feb 31st becomes March 2nd or 3rd depending on the year)*
-* Attempts to position itself centered over the input, however, the top will never be less than 45px from the top boundry of the document, nor will the popup unessasarily extend the document.
-* Click outside to close, configurable with option 'clickOutsideClose'
-* Press ESC to close, configurable with option 'closeEscape'
-* .datebox('enable') and .datebox('disable') now fully functional.
-* Auto-bind's to data-type='datebox' input elements
-* Set data-options to override default widget options
-* Outputs ISO 8601 Dates (YYYY-MM-DD)
-* Localization possible with daysOfWeek and monthsOfYear options
-* Supported Date Format Strings { YYYY : Full Year, MM : 2 Digit Zero Padded Month, DD : 2 Digit Zero Padded Date, mm : 1 or 2 Digit Month, dd : 1 or 2 Digit Date }

 Suggested Use
 -------------